 This form of manual addition displays all published contact fields when creating a new contact.

-Campaign Studio creates a new contact if a person submits a form and no existing contacts in the instance have the unique identifier the person used on the form submission.
-Typically, Campaign Studio uses the email address as the unique identifier, but it’s possible to change the unique identifier.
+Campaign Studio creates a new contact if you submit a form and no existing contacts in the instance have the unique identifier that you used on the form submission.
+Typically, Campaign Studio uses the email address as the unique identifier, but you can change the unique identifier.

-If a person submits a form using a unique identifier for an existing contact, the existing contact record updates with any new information from the form.
+If you submit a form using a unique identifier for an existing contact, Campaign Studio updates the existing contact record with any new information from the form.

 Campaign Studio accepts CSV files up to 1 GB encoded in the UTF-8 format.
 When importing a CSV, you can import up to five files in parallel.